7 of the deadliest fighter jets still in active service

 First use in combat: 2007

 The F-22 Raptor is one of the world's most advanced and capable fighter jets.
-It was developed and produced jointly by Lockheed Martin and Boeing.
-Whilst its main role is as an air superiority fighter, it can also perform various other functions including ground attack, electronic warfare, and signal intelligence.
+Boeing and Lockheed Martin jointly developed and produced it.
+Its main job is to fight for air superiority, but it can also attack the ground, fight with electronic weapons, and get information from signals.

 The F-22 is one of the most expensive fighter aircraft ever produced.
-Each unit has a price tag in the order of $150 million (excluding R and D).
+Each unit has a price tag of $150 million (excluding R and D).
 Its standout features include its low radar profile and powerful array of weaponry.
-Many other of its avionics remain classified.
+Many other aspects of its avionics remain classified.

-Whilst many consider this the best jet fighter ever produced, it is not invincible.
+While many consider this the best jet fighter, it is not invincible.
 NATO wargames conducted in 2009 revealed that it can be defeated in combat by the much older, yet still highly capable, Dassault Rafale.

 2. F-15 Eagle is still one of the most dangerous jets around